askap-vast/casdapy/README.md

 Usage: casdapy [OPTIONS] COMMAND [ARGS]...

 Options:
-  --verbose  Show more logging information.
-Useful for debugging.
-Defaults to
+  -v, --verbose  Show more detailed logging information which is useful for
-             False.
+                 debugging.
+Can be used multiple times to increase the level of verbosity. i.e. -v will turn on debug logging for casdapy logging; -vv will also turn on debug logging for all HTTP requests.

   --help         Show this message and exit.

 Commands:
-  download  Query CASDA and download results. retry     Download files from an existing CASDA job. verify    Verify CASDA download checksums.
+  download      Query CASDA and download results. download-vis  Query CASDA for visibilities and download results. retry         Download files from an existing CASDA job. verify        Verify CASDA download checksums.
 ```

 Note that `--verbose` is an option for the parent `casdapy` command.
 To turn on verbose logging, pass it as an option to `casdapy`, not the subcommand.